tiago-assis/Deep-Biomechanical-Interpolator/README.md

-author="Assis, Tiago and Machado, Ines P. and Zwick, Benjamin and Garcia, Nuno C. and Dorent, Reuben", editor="Dou, Qi and Ban, Yutong and Jin, Yueming and Bano, Sophia and Unberath, Mathias", title="Deep Biomechanically-Guided Interpolation for Keypoint-Based Brain Shift Registration", booktitle="Collaborative Intelligence and Autonomy in Image-Guided Surgery", year="2026", publisher="Springer Cham", pages="105--115", isbn="978-3-032-09784-2",
+author="Assis, Tiago and Machado, Ines P. and Zwick, Benjamin and Garcia, Nuno C. and Dorent, Reuben", editor="Dou, Qi and Ban, Yutong and Jin, Yueming and Bano, Sophia and Unberath, Mathias", title="Deep Biomechanically-Guided Interpolation for Keypoint-Based Brain Shift Registration", booktitle="International Workshop on Collaborative Intelligence and Autonomy in Image-Guided Surgery", year="2025", publisher="Springer Cham", pages="105--115", isbn="978-3-032-09784-2",